top of page

 Choose the Right Platform

-Gumroad / Payhip – Perfect for creators and digital-only products, no tech skills needed
+• Gumroad / Payhip – Great for digital products and creators; no advanced tech skills required.

-WooCommerce – Flexible if you’re on WordPress, but more setup required
+• WooCommerce – Offers flexibility if you're using WordPress, but setup may take more time.

-ThriveCart / Podia / Kajabi – Ideal for course creators and funnel-based businesses
+• ThriveCart / Podia / Kajabi – Tailored for course creators, memberships, or funnel-based offers.

 What I personally look for: